Baekjoon-Solutions/Baekjoon_Solutions/CONTRIBUTING.md

 3. Create a Pull Request against the main branch of Baekjoon_Solutions.

 Pull Request must meet the following conditions:
-1. Specify the name and number of the problem, the algorithm used, memory and time in the contents of the commit.
+1. Specify the name and number of the problem in the contents of the commit.
+	ex) 5243_counting_the_number_of_cases
 2. The filename is in the form 'Language/problem number_problem name/problem number_Algorithm.extension'.
 	ex) Java/5243_counting_the_number_of_cases/5243_Classification.java
 3. For Java files, remove package name
-4. For problems where solutions are already published, state that it is a contribution to the existing problem as a commit content.
+4. For problems where solutions are already published, please mark in the check box on the Pull Request template.

 In case of number 4, it is adopted when time and memory are excellent or other solutions.